-Based on this testing, the best outdoor speaker right now is the Polk Atrium 4, which offers quality audio and a sturdy design for a good price.
-The larger Atrium 5 set is also great if you’re willing to pay more, but the sheer value of the Atrium 4 is hard to pass up.
+Our testing shows that the best outdoor speaker is the Polk Atrium 4, an affordable stereo pair of speakers that delivers superior sound in a robust design.
+The larger Atrium 5 can also serve well for larger gatherings, if you’re willing to spend a premium, but the sheer value of the Atrium 4 is hard to pass up.

-Read on for all of our picks for the best outdoor speakers.
+Read on for our picks of the best outdoor speakers.

 The best outdoor speakers available now

 The best outdoor speakers have to withstand the elements and deliver robust bass, crisp treble and full midrange with enough power to be heard over both the wind and the chatter of a party.
 These Polk speakers check all the boxes, and still usually cost less than $150.

 At 8.6 x 6.7 x 5.7 inches, the Atrium 4s are small enough so that they won't dominate your landscape and big enough to deliver full sound.
 While they don’t have much bass, they produce more low end than other outdoor speakers of similar size.
 With a 4.5-inch mid-woofer/tweeter and a 0.8-inch tweeter inside each speaker, the Atrium 4 aptly handled both the distorted guitars of classic rock and the thumping bass of hip-hop while producing clear vocals.

 If you want more bass and have the space (and some extra cash), consider Polk's $150 Atrium 5, which come with 5-inch midrange woofer/tweeters.